pazderskipawel/cicd_wp_demo/README.md

   1. Create directory for restored backup (temporary)
   2. Find last successfull build id
   3. Download artifact from that run
-  4. Check if data in backup folder matches data in restored folder (temporary?)
+  4. Check if data in backup folder matches data in restored folder (temporary)
   5. Upload restored backup to containers
 ## Secrets & Variables
 - Repo uses github action variables and secrets, so no sensitive data shuold be leaked